ily123/ily123.github.io/index.md

 ---
 Hello,

-My name is Ilya (eel-ya) Novikov, and this is my home page.
-For now, the primary purpose of this page is to provide evidence of my prior work.
+My name is Ilya (eel-ya) Novikov, and I am a data scientist based in the Houston area.
+This is my home page.

 For a sample of my most impactful projects please see below.
 Additionally, see the [Skills](/skills/) section for a nitty-gritty overview of the tools can I use, and the [About](/about/) section for a quick